A Body Language Guide: 15 Common Nonverbal Cues

 - Arms Up

 Having the arms raised is often seen as a sign of submission.
 In conflict, people who have surrendered often have their arms raised as a sign that they are not holding or reaching for a weapon.
-Similarly, police officers may ask individuals to put their arms up or behind their head to show that they are not armed.
-Similarly, people may symbolically "give up" on anything by throwing their arms in the air.
+Similarly, police officers may ask individuals to put their arms up or behind their heads to show that they are not armed.
+People may also symbolically "give up" on anything by throwing their arms in the air.

 - Palms Together